markt-de/puppet-proftpd/README.md

 * `sections`: ProFTPD's configuration uses a number of &lt;sections&gt;.
 You create a new section by specifying a hash, the module's erb template will do the rest for you.
 This works for special cases like &lt;IfDefine X&gt; too.
 * `ROOT`: To add items to the root of the ProFTPD configuration, use this namespace.
+* `false`: Setting a value to 'false' will remove the item from the configuration.

 ### Parameters

-* `anonymous_options`: An optional hash containing options to configure ProFTPD for anonymous FTP access.
+* `anonymous_options`: An optional hash containing the default options to configure ProFTPD for anonymous FTP access.
+Use this to overwrite these defaults.
 * `anonymous_enable`: Set to 'true' to enable loading of the `$anonymous_options` hash.
 * `load_modules`: A hash of optional ProFTPD modules to load.
 * `options`: Specify a hash containing options to either overwrite the default options or configure ProFTPD from scratch.
+Will be merged with `$default_options` hash (as long as `$default_config` is not set to 'false').
 * `default_options`: A hash containing a set of working default options for ProFTPD.
 This should make it easy to get a running service and to overwrite a few settings.
 * `config_template`: Specify which erb template to use.
 * `default_config`: Set to 'false' to disable loading of the default configuration.
 Defaults to 'true'.